-Bus load after bus load of soldlers arrived from Fort Meade.
+Bus load after bus load of soldiers arrived from Fort Meade.
 They were the men of the ground crew who were to hold the balloon in leash while the hydrogen poured into it.
 On all sides the preparations moved ahead like clockwork.
 At dusk the floodlights in the great ring that extended around the floor of the basin were turned on and a little later the hydrogen gas was started through the canvas tubes into the vast maw of the balloon.

 By shortly after five o'clock there remained only a few last-minute tasks to be performed-the careful placing of rope ends for valve and rip-cords; the lashing on of a small mail sack; the loading of warm flying clothes and parachutes.

 Captain Anderson and Captain Stevens climbed into the gondola: Major Kepner to its rope enclosed top, the better to direct the take-off.

-The outer ropes were dropped : only the gondola and ten small hand ropes attached to it held the gigantic bag of gas to the earth, flew into Rapid City, and the flight | Major Kepner directed the final ground activity of the flight before the ascent-the weighing off.
-Ropes of the equipment necessary for a were slackened to test the balloon's stratosphere flight had been con- lift.
-Ballast was adjusted until verging on the Stratocamp for the upward pull seemed just right. weeks.
-Three railroad cars filled Then came the order, "Cast off !"with heavy steel cylinders contain- the balloon was away for the
+The outer ropes were dropped: only the gondola and ten small hand ropes attached to it held the gigantic bag of gas to the earth.
+Major Kepner directed the final ground activity of the flight before Freight car loads and truck loads | the ascent-the weighing off, Ropes were slackened to test the balloon's stratosphere flight had been con- lift.
+Ballast was adjusted until verging on the Stratocamp for the upward pull seemed just right, weeks.
+Three railroad cars filled Then came the order, "Cast off!"-